Welcome to our gallery featuring the Villa Blåbär Villa Blueberries by pS Arkitektur.

 Across the rainbow rug and bright red dining room set, we see the sleekly designed, open plan kitchen below a loft area.
 This space is illuminated by natural light via sets of large windows all around.

-The master bedroom features subtle use of color, with light blue and yellow bed sheets paired with the same white walls seen elsewhere in the home.
+The primary bedroom features subtle use of color, with light blue and yellow bed sheets paired with the same white walls seen elsewhere in the home.
 Through the doors at right, we can see large glass sliding doors that lead to the patio.

 The bedroom features a suite of built-in cabinetry and drawers, making for subtly blended-in storage options.
 Large corner windows offer more expansive natural views from indoors.